cs1302uga/cs1302-tutorials/unix/README.rst

        it is used as the path separator character.

-As mentioned in [5]_, you can supply ``-h`` as a command line argument to ``ls -l`` to enable the use of human-readable units when displaying file sizes.
+As mentioned in [5]_, you can supply ``-h`` as a command line argument to ``ls -l`` to enable the display of human-readable units for file sizes.
 Many Unix programs like ``ls`` allow you to combine single character (short) options into a single command-line argument when entering the command at the shell prompt.
 All three examples below produce the same output.